 Institute students may enroll in one of the following three intensive three credit-hour courses in international and comparative law subjects:

-Ron Lazebnik, Professor of Law at Fordham Law School.Course selection will be determined on a first-come, first-served basis with an enrollment cap of 40 students per class.
+Zephyr Teachout, Associate Professor of Law, Fordham University School of Law.Course selection will be determined on a first-come, first-served basis with an enrollment cap of 40 students per class.
 The Institute will close the application process once 120 U.S. and Canadian students have been accepted.
 Although every effort will be made to enroll students in their first or second choice, some classes will fill up early, and so students should apply as early as possible if they have a strong preference for a specific course.

 All classes qualify for three academic semester credit hours toward the J.D. or LL.M. degrees at Fordham and should be recognized by most other J.D. programs in the United States.
 The Summer Institute courses are a part of the Fordham Law School curriculum and have been approved by the American Bar Association.
 Non-Fordham students should check with their law school Registrar to confirm the transfer of credit.